Commercial General Liability Insurance

 Personal And Advertising Injury

-Personal and Advertising Injury insurance provides businesses with essential protection against non-physical injuries caused to others and certain offenses committed during advertising activities.
+Personal and Advertising Injury coverage provides businesses with essential protection against non-physical injuries caused to others and certain offenses committed during advertising activities.
 Coverage may include offenses like libel, slander, invasion of privacy, copyright infringement and misappropriation of advertising ideas.
 If a company's promotional campaign accidentally defames a competitor or uses copyrighted material without authorization, its Personal and Advertising Injury coverage would step in to help cover claims that resulted.

 Unlike bodily injury or property damage policies, this coverage takes into account more subtle forms of harm businesses face in today's media-centric and reputation-minded society.